 Perfectionism is part of what fueled excellence in my music-making and writing over the years, but I’ve also had to learn when it is time to let go.
 My backstage pep talk before a piano concert was always: Be IN it.
 Mistakes don’t matter.

 In “real life,” however, I’m still learning the art of letting go.
 Mistakes cost a little more when there are people, relationships, and morality at stake.

 Making a mess

-I’ve felt like a failure a lot lately (as I’ve shared in my previous post about love).
+I have felt like a failure a lot lately (as I shared in my previous post about love).
 And while part of me recognizes that those feelings point to a commendable effort on my part (at least I’m still trying!), at the end of the day, it’s been painful.

 I’m learning to hate the messy process less.
 Because God doesn’t hate it, and hating it wastes a lot of my energy.
 Here’s how I’m currently shifting my perspective:

 To get from point A to B. To become better than you are today.
 To become who you feel in your bones you are supposed to be.
 To be honest, I want to be perfect.
 I feel that God deserves a perfect daughter and servant.
 But the truth is that I’m simply not there yet.
 And that’s okay.
 God isn’t in a rush, so we don’t need to be either.
 He is more focused on being with us rather than on where we are.